People's Front for Democracy and Justice

-The People's Front for Democracy and Justice (ህዝባዊ ግንባር ንደሞክራስን ፍትሕን, PFDJ) is the founding, ruling, and sole legal political party of the State of Eritrea.
-The successor to the left-wing nationalist Eritrean People's Liberation Front (EPLF), the PFDJ holds itself open to nationalists of any political affiliation.
-The leader of the PFDJ party and current President of Eritrea is Isaias Afwerki.
-It has been described as totalitarian.
+The People's Front for Democracy and Justice (ህዝባዊ ግንባር ንደሞክራስን ፍትሕን, PFDJ) is the founding and sole ruling party of the State of Eritrea.
+The successor to the Marxist–Leninist Eritrean People's Liberation Front (EPLF), the PFDJ regards itself as a left-wing nationalist party, though it holds itself open to nationalists of any political affiliation.
+The leader of the party and current President of Eritrea is Isaias Afwerki.
+The PFDJ has been described as totalitarian, and under its rule Eritrea reached the status of the least electorally democratic country in Africa according to V-Dem Democracy indices in 2023.

 Creation

-The Eritrean People's Liberation Front (EPLF), later (from 1994) People's Front for Democracy and Justice, formed from the secessionist movement that successfully fought for the creation of an independent Eritrean nation out of the northernmost province of Ethiopia in 1993.
+The Eritrean People's Liberation Front (EPLF), later (from 1994) People's Front for Democracy and Justice, was formed from the secessionist movement that successfully fought for the creation of an independent Eritrean nation out of the northernmost province of Ethiopia in 1993.

 The historical region of Eritrea had joined Ethiopia as an autonomous unit in 1952.
 The Eritrean Liberation Movement was founded in 1958 and was succeeded by the Eritrean Liberation Front (ELF) in 1961.
 The ELF grew in membership when the Ethiopian emperor Haile Selassie abolished Eritrea's autonomous status, annexing it as a province in 1962.
-In the 1960s and 1970s the ELF undertook a systematic campaign of guerrilla warfare against the Ethiopian government.
+In the 1960s and 1970s, the ELF undertook a systematic campaign of guerrilla warfare against the Ethiopian government.
 A faction of the ELF broke away in 1970 to form the Eritrean People's Liberation Front.
 The EPLF managed to secure control of much of the Eritrean countryside and build effective administrations in the areas it controlled.
-Fighting that broke out between the EPLF, ELF, and other Eritrean rebel groups in 1981 prevented further military gains, but the EPLF subsequently emerged as the principal Eritrean guerrilla group.
+The fighting that broke out between the EPLF, ELF, and other Eritrean rebel groups in 1981 prevented further military gains, but the EPLF subsequently emerged as the principal Eritrean guerrilla group.

-As Soviet support of Ethiopia's socialist government collapsed in the late 1980s, the EPLF formed an alliance with guerrilla groups in Tigray province and other parts of Ethiopia.
+As Soviet support of Ethiopia's socialist government collapsed in the late 1980s, the EPLF allied with guerrilla groups in Tigray province and other parts of Ethiopia.
 After the holding of a United Nations-supervised referendum on independence there in April 1993, the EPLF declared the new nation of Eritrea the following month.

-At the third congress of the EPLF Front in February 1994, delegates voted to transform the 95,000‐person organization into a mass political movement, that is the People's Front for Democracy and Justice (PFDJ).
+At the third congress of the EPLF Front in February 1994, delegates voted to transform the 95,000‐person organization into a mass political movement, the People's Front for Democracy and Justice (PFDJ).
 The congress gave the PFDJ a transitional mandate to draw the general population into the political process and to prepare the country for constitutional democracy.

 The leader of the PFDJ party and current President of Eritrea is Isaias Afewerki.